-13 See id. at 7-10 & 503-07 nn.1-12; AKHIL REED AMAR, THE WORDS THAT MADE US: AMERICA'S CONSTITUTIONAL CONVERSATION, 1760-1840 at 225-27 (2021).
+11 See id. at 7-10 & 503-07 nn.1-12; Akhil Reed Amar, The Words That Made Us: America's Constitutional Conversation, 1760-1840, at 225-27 (2021).

-14 In 1876-77, Congress chose to involve certain individual members of the Court as adjuncts to Congress itself, not as the Supreme Court sitting as such, as happened in Bush.
+12 In 1876-77, Congress chose to involve certain individual members of the Court as adjuncts to Congress itself, not as the Supreme Court sitting as such, as happened in Bush.

-Having impetuously and arrogantly decided to leap onto center stage rather than wait in the wings-God forbid that Congress be allowed to play the lead role prescribed by text, structure, and tradition!-the Bush Court at a minimum should have acted in either a stately or lawyerly fashion (ideally, both).
+to play the lead role prescribed by text, structure, and tradition!-the Bush Court at a minimum should have acted in either a stately or lawyerly fashion (ideally, both).
 Alas, the Court's actions flunked both the demands of statecraft and the demands of law.

-As a matter of pure pragmatism and putting aside all legal niceties, 15 the best argument for Supreme Court intervention was that America in late 2000 was deeply and closely divided.
+As a matter of pure pragmatism and putting aside all legal niceties,13 the best argument for Supreme Court intervention was that America in late 2000 was deeply and closely divided.
 The country needed a wise, unifying, and respected decision-maker-a Hercules, a Solomon, a bevy of Platonic guardians-to save the day.

-Put concretely, in late 2000 the incoming House and Senate were set to be narrowly and sharply divided.
+In late 2000 the incoming House and Senate were themselves set to be narrowly and sharply divided.
 Although the (legally irrelevant) national popular vote clearly favored Gore, the (juridically decisive) national electoral vote would come down to a single raucous and fractious state.
 As Florida would go, so would go the nation, legally.
-Alas, the Florida popular vote was a statistical dead heat.
-Someone needed to step forward to lead the country.
+Alas, the Florida popular vote was a statistical dead heat.14 Someone needed to step forward to lead the country.
 Who better than America's most trusted branch post-Watergate and post-Vietnam-namely, the federal judiciary?

-But if this was the best pragmatic and realpolitik reason for judicial intervention, the Court should have offered America a unanimous or nearly unanimous decision, in the tradition of $Brown^{17}$ and the $Nixon\ Tapes\ Case^{18}$.
-If such a consensus decision seemed achievable when
+But if this was the best pragmatic and realpolitik reason for judicial intervention, the Court should have offered America a unanimous or nearly unanimous decision, in the tradition of Brown15 and the Nixon Tapes Case.16 If such a consensus decision seemed achievable when the Bush Court initially decided to jump onstage, but later became unlikely as the justices examined matters more closely, a truly wise Court would have stepped back by dismissing the writ of certiorari as improvidently granted.